- Research Ship

 Space is limited; request at time of booking.
 Kayaking is subject to weather and prevailing ice conditions.
 Basic kayaking experience is required and physical fitness is essential.
 Kayaks, neoprene wet suits, booties and gloves are provided.

 Space is limited; request at time of booking.
 This is a technical and more strenuous activity for mountaineers who wish to walk beyond the shore radius in order to reach higher grounds and view points.
 Mountaineers walk in rope parties under the leadership of a certified mountain guide mostly across glaciated environment.
 Mountaineering knowledge is preferable, but not required.
 Physical fitness is essential.
 Special glacier equipment will be provided: ropes and carabiners, harnesses, helmets, ice axes and crampons.
 Participants will bring their personal protective outdoor clothes, mountaineering boots suitable for using crampons.
+Participants must be able to master techniques of alpine skiing in off piste terrain (ascent and descent).

 Snowshoe walking is easy and does not require any technical skills.
 With the use of snowshoes it is easier and safer to walk on snow surfaces.
 Snowshoes will be provided to everyone on board.